Prof. Jianan Li

 Dr. Chih-Sheng Chen is a Medical Doctor of Chinese Medicine and an associate professor in Asia University.
 Dr. Chen is author of the published first population-based study of chronic fatigue syndrome in Taiwan and he published in multidisciplinary, such as epidemiology, and internal medicine...etc.
 He is a young principal investigator of Chinese Medicine and impressed within basic Chinese medicine education and research.

-Dr Chueh-Hung Wu
+Assoc Prof Chueh-Hung Wu

 Taiwan, ROC